rubrikinc/rubrik-plugin-for-vrealize/docs/create_catalog_items.md

 ## Overview

-This document describes the creation of Rubrik Catalog Items in the vRA Service Catalog.
+This document describes the management of Rubrik Catalog Items in the vRA Service Catalog.

-## Creating the XaaS Blueprints

-### General Instructions

-1. Go to the 'Design' tab in vRA, select 'XaaS > XaaS Blueprints'
-1. Click '+ New', select the desired workflow from the 'Orchestrator > Library > Rubrik-DevOps > VRA-CatalogItems' folder
-1. Click 'Next', 'Next'
-1. Edit the form as desired (see below)
-1. Click 'Next', 'Next', 'Finish'

-### XaaS Blueprint Forms - Using Business Groups for Multi-Tenancy

-1. When editing the vRA form, select the 'Business Group' field on the form
-1. Click the 'Constraints' tab in the right hand pane
-1. Under 'Read only', select 'Constant', 'Yes'
-1. Under 'Value', select 'Field', click 'Define Field Values', select 'Request info > Business group > Name'
-1. Under 'Visible', select 'Constant', 'No'

-### XaaS Blueprint Forms - No Multi-Tenancy Requirement

-1. When editing the vRA form, select the 'Business Group' field on the form
-1. Click the 'Constraints' tab in the right hand pane
-1. Under 'Read only', select 'Constant', 'Yes'
-1. Under 'Visible', select 'Constant', 'No'

-### Publish Blueprints

-Once all blueprints have been created, ensure that these are published, by selecting the blueprint from the summary screen, and clicking the 'Publish' button.

 ## Creating Services

-How the Rubrik Catalog Items are served out to users will depend on the customer, but below is a suggestion of how to deliver this:
+The Rubrik Catalog Items are served out to users will depend on the customer, but below is a suggestion of how to deliver this:

 ---